MicrosoftDocs/learn/learn-pr/wwl-data-ai/create-resource-template-for-azure-cosmos-db-sql-api/includes/9-summary.md

-In this module, you used Azure Resource Manager and Bicep templates to automate the deployment and management of Azure Cosmos DB SQL API resources in the cloud.
+In this module, you used Azure Resource Manager and Bicep templates to automate the deployment and management of Azure Cosmos DB for NoSQL resources in the cloud.

 > [!TIP]
 > Remember, the **Microsoft.DocumentDB** resource provider has many other resources that can be deployed using templates.
 This module only covered a subset of possible resources.